ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/services/auth-service.md

-import Alert from '@material-ui/lab/Alert';
+---

-# Authentication service
+title: Authentication service
+---

 Emissary provides a highly flexible mechanism for authentication, via the `AuthService` resource.
 An `AuthService` configures